JanssenProject/jans/docs/cedarling/cedarling-wasm.md

 **Add WebAssembly Dependencies**

 * Navigate to `/jans/jans-cedarling/test_utils`
-* Open the `Cargo.toml` file in the project directory and add the necessary dependencies for WebAssembly.
-Specifically, we will use `wasm-bindgen`, which provides an interface between Rust and JavaScript.
+* Open the `Cargo.toml` file in the project directory and add the necessary dependencies.
 * Edit `Cargo.toml` to look like this:

 ```